Count Paul Yorck von Wartenburg

 Since Yorck understands history as a connecting band of ideas and conditions passed on from one person to another, and indeed from one generation to another, his position must not be associated with historicism.
 For Yorck, there is one continuous and common line of historical life—a living syndesmos.
 Past generations and past persons are not “outside” a present horizon in a past world of their own.
 Rather, they live on, as it were, in their descendents.
 Moreover, because of this connecting band, one can go “backwards” by way of what Yorck calls “transposition” (CR, p.
 61), transposing oneself into the lives of others and thus “re-enacting,” as Dilthey would say, the positions towards life that have been lived by one's predecessors.
 That life is historical means that each person is always already outside his or her own individual “nature” and placed within the historical connection to predecessor- and successor-generations.
 For Yorck, living self-consciousness is, to use Hegel's fortuitous phrase, “the I that is we and the we that is I” (Hegel 1807, p.
 140).

 Consequently, Yorck rejects from the start the transcendental method in philosophy as insufficient for grasping lived historical reality.
 Transcendental philosophy reduces historical life to the merely “subjective,” which misses the genuine characteristic of Geist, spirit or mind, namely its real, historical extension and connection.
 As Yorck puts it, “the transcendental method” merely suspends or sublates “the realm of the objective,” but it fails to “extend the region of Geist” (CR, p.
 194).
 Insisting that “the character of subjectivity does not even reach the realm of Geist” (CR, p.
-194), Yorck clearly implies that the “realm of history” is the proper domain for it.
+194), Yorck clearly implies that the “realm of history” is the proper domain for Geist.
 It follows that, despite his criticism of the narrow confines of transcendental and/or subject-centred philosophy, Yorck's philosophical conception of history is still inscribed within the confines of Geist-philosophy.
-Whereas Hegel argues that everything hinges on the understanding that “substance is subject” (Hegel 1807, p.
-19), Yorck's position is that everything hinges on the understanding that “substance is history” or “substance is historical spirit.”
+Following Hegel, who argues that everything hinges on the understanding that “substance is subject” (Hegel 1807, p.
+19), Yorck agrees that everything hinges on the understanding that “substance is history” or “substance is historical spirit.”

 Yorck's primary category of historical life does not only challenge transcendental philosophy as too-narrow a foothold for philosophy.
 A fortiori, it also challenges the entire metaphysical tradition, which presupposes or searches for an ultimate objective reality (being, idea, substance, and so on), divorced from the ground of the always shifting historical life.
 Yorck rejects claims to “knowledge” sub specie aeternitatis.
 For Yorck, metaphysics is a flight from the historical reality ‘on the ground.’
 By making historical life primary, Yorck effectively aims to dismantle the predominance of Greek metaphysics, including the modes of thought of modern science derived from it.